mathisgauthey/odoo-dev-env-containers/README.md

 This repo is meant to **simplify the dev environment for odoo development**.

 The only prerequisite is to have [Docker](https://www.docker.com/) installed on your machine (or [Rancher Desktop](https://rancherdesktop.io/)), and Git to clone this repo.
+I'd still suggest to clone this repo inside WSL as Linux will always feel better than Windows for development, and both Windows Docker and Rancher desktop supports linking to WSL2.

 Using Docker allows us to :